matthew-c-austin/reading-notes/201/class-02.md

 ## Things I want to know more about

 1. Is there any reason you wouldn't use strict equality?
 Just as a way to prevent trouble with an already dynamic and weakly typed language.
+2. In the real world, are switch statements frowned on?
+I saw some Reddit post that said polymorphism in OOP should be used to refactor anywhere with switch statements.
+3. Can we see how to modify the git editor to have text wrapping at 72 characters?
+Or is there a method that is recommended?